 A gin cocktail for the winter months

-We’re always looking for new ways to use the aphrodisiac of ginger in our cooking.
-So when the makers of Jaisalmer Gin offered us this recipe for a spicy twist on a Gimlet cocktail, we knew immediately that it was a recipe we had to share.
+We’re always looking for creative ways to use warming spices like ginger in our cooking.
+So when the makers of Jaisalmer Gin offered us this ginger and rosemary-infused twist on a gin gimlet recipe, we knew immediately that we had to share this cocktail recipe.

 According to The Gin Foundry, the Gimlet’s not so glamorous origins date back to the 19th Century.
-The mixture of lime juice and gin was drunk by sailors to ward off scurvy.
+The gin and lime cocktail was drunk by sailors to ward off scurvy.
 Fortunately, the drink evolved over the centuries into something refreshing and celebratory.
-And it’s also the base for creativity.
+And to mixologists who embrace classic cocktails, the gimlet drink is also the base for creativity.

-A quick online search will give you dozens of variations on a Gimlet cocktail.
-A simple lime and gin base welcomes flavoring agents from floral St. Germain to fresh and bitter cucumber.
-Here, Jaisalmer takes this summer drink into the colder seasons with body temperature warming ginger and the fall-like flavor of rosemary.
+A quick online search will give you dozens of variations on a basic gimlet drink recipe.
+A simple, lime and gin base welcomes flavoring agents from floral St. Germain elderflower liqueur to fresh and bitter cucumber.
+Here, Jaisalmer takes this summer drink into the colder seasons by combining fresh lime with body temperature-warming ginger and the fall-like flavor of rosemary.

-In the case of Jaisalmer, whose mixologist created this recipe, licorice, coriander, pepper, green tea and juniper round out the list of aphrodisiacs in the blend.
-Of course, you can always make this Gimlet cocktail using your favorite gin.
+As I mentioned, this recipe was created by the mixologists at Jaisalmer, a premium, Indian spirits company using Indian ingredients in their distillation.
+Their gin includes a blend of licorice, coriander, pepper, green tea and juniper.
+Of course, you can always make this gimlet using your favorite gin.
 But if you want to guarantee an aphrodisiac experience, Jaisalmer might be the way to go!

 Please note that this cocktail does require a little advanced preparation.
-You’ll need to make the ginger syrup far enough in advance that it has a chance to chill before you she
+You’ll need to make the ginger syrup far enough in advance that it has a chance to chill before you mix your drink.

 This recipe takes the refreshing flavor of a classic summer drink and dresses it up with the flavors of fall, including rosemary and ginger.